STRUGGLING WITH YOUR OUTBOUND SALES PROCESS?

-The effort and legwork required to schedule sales meetings is exhausting and takes time.
+The effort and legwork required to schedule sales meetings are exhausting and take time.
 Connecting with the right prospect is hard.
-It’s like looking for a needle in the haystack and it’s what sales people dislike most about their job.
+It’s like looking for a needle in a haystack and it’s what salespeople dislike most about their job.
 So they just don’t do it.
 (Kind of like flossing your teeth!)

 What are they doing wrong?
 We’ll find out.
-We’ll visit your team on location and conduct a thorough analysis of your current sales prospecting system.
+We’ll visit your team on location and thoroughly analyze your current sales prospecting system.
 Then we’ll leave you with an actionable plan designed to get results fast.
 Connect 5000 will help your sales team:

 - Better articulate your value proposition via positioning and messaging (What problems do you solve exactly?)